Integralist/carbon/README.md

   -json
         output is formatted into JSON for easy parsing -plain
-    	output is formatted for easy piping
+    	  output is formatted without any extraneous spacing or ANSI colour codes
 ```

 No filter...